seqweb/seqweb/docs/polyglot_pipeline.md

 By structuring Module programs to build their inbox from command-line arguments (optionally merging with a JSON seed), each Module becomes naturally reusable in multiple contexts:

 - **As a stage** in a larger **polyglot pipeline**, invoked by a Fabricator.
-- **As a standalone CLI tool**, usable directly by developers or scripts.
+- **As a standalone shell tool**, usable directly by developers or scripts.
-- **In isolation for testing**, with inboxes constructed in code or passed via CLI.
+- **In isolation for testing**, with inboxes constructed in code or passed via shell.

 This versatility makes it easy to scale from interactive experimentation to production pipelines without changing the module’s core logic.